-We Don't Want To Play Today
+We Don't Want to Play Today

 CLOSING OUR DOORS THIS BLACK FRIDAY & CYBER MONDAY

-With November bridging the gap between Halloween and Christmas, many will rejoice at the fact that 2021 is starting to come to an end.
+With November bridging the gap between Halloween and Christmas, many will rejoice at the fact that another year is starting to come to an end.
 Even more are looking forward to the sales.
 Yes, that’s right.
 We’re talking about Black Friday and Cyber Monday.
 Of all the things the United States has given us; Brad Pitt, hamburgers and how not to run a healthcare system, we could have done without Black Friday.

 By now, your inbox will likely have been flooded with emails enticing you to keep an eye out for spectacular, one of a kind, never before seen deals that you ironically also read about this time last year.
 Or, you might have received an email from us.
 Leading you right here.
-To this blog.

 Because our core brand values have always centred around sustainability, ethical production, and mindful purchasing.
 To take part would do a disservice to our product and our customers.
 Shutting our online store isn’t a novelty or token action, it resonates true with everything we’ve been working on for years.
 Sustainable and considered purchasing runs throughout the entire model of our company – it’s integral to the way we work.